saminiir/saminiir.github.io/_posts/2018-10-16-paper-storage-and-recovery-of-gpg-keys.markdown

 Now, what to do when this paper backup is your only option left?

-Scan the QR codes from the paper as JPEG, for example.
+Scan the QR codes from the paper as JPEG, for example (EDIT: Actually, do PNG[^png-correction]).

 Use `zbarimg` to decode the QR codes as data: